The President: a ’30s Jewel Ready for a Second Youth

 But I want to talk about my projects for this bicycle in this post.
 This was given to me by Willem Scholte from Kwikfiets, and its actual condition is the same as I got it.
 It features a Sturmey Archer Dynohub, which I think is a GH12 but I’m not sure yet.

 This is the dynamo I want to use to power the automatic landscape sampling device, I’m studying that.
 The back wheel mounts a Torpedo 3-speed + coaster brake (pictures 4 and 6 of the top slide show), driven by a very rare shifter (picture 5).
-This is the part I’m gonna rebuilt.
+This is the part I’m gonna rebuild.

 I’ve got this beautiful Sachs 3×7, and I want to try to fit this into the president’s back wheel.
 This is a so-called DualDrive system, which means that 3 internal gears are paired with an external 7-speed cassette, giving you 21 speeds just in the back chain wheels, allowing you to use a thicker chain.